dr-nathan/Elevator_thesis/README.md

 The Agent map contains scripts for training and running RL agents in the VU elevator environment.
 Discrete folder contains agents trained on the earlier discrete version of the environment, most recent experiments are in the continuous folder.
-In the continuous folder, RLAgents.py is the training script, saving trained agent files and result plots in the Data map.
+In the continuous folder, RLAgents_cont.py is the training script, saving trained agent files and result plots in the Data map.
+RLAgents_cont.py listens to parameters set in config.py.

 neural_nets.py contains the neural network architectures used in the agents.